 No entry fee is required.

-Films must be submitted via the platform FilmFreeway (filmfreeway.com/festival/Fantoche) or via Excel Submission Form (fantoche.ch/en/call-entries) by 17th May 2019.
+Films must be submitted preferably via the platform FilmFreeway (filmfreeway.com/festival/Fantoche) or alternatively via Excel Submission Form (fantoche.ch/en/call-entries) by 15th May 2020.
 The registration forms should be complete upon submission, including film credits, image material, synopsis and director’s filmography.

 Please note, that films with non-English dialogue must be subtitled in English.